-Hunting the web for a SEO for Dummies guide?
+Hunting the web for a SEO for Dummies guide in 2024?
 If you answered yes, that particular quest ends right here, right now.

 Let me warn you though, it’ll be an extremely basic guide, SEO for Dummies, SEO from scratch that’s what I’m sharing over here, the stepping-stones and not the elevator so it’s best suited for those who are new to the SEO game.